Can you really have a Rowenta for less than $65? Could it really be true?

-At three pounds, to me the Rowenta DW2070 feels just about right weight-wise.
-It’s not so light that it won’t iron, but it’s not so heavy that you’ll feel strain, especially with the way the handle is designed to support your hand.
+At three pounds, to me, the Rowenta DW2070 feels just about right weight-wise.
+It’s not so light that it won’t iron, but it’s not so heavy that you’ll feel strained, especially with the way the handle is designed to support your hand.

 There is actually a thumb rest designed right into the casing that makes your movements a bit more ergonomic, and a lot more comfortable.

 It also has a large base that makes it very stable when standing upright, and it doesn’t feel like it will tip over accidentally.